Wheaton College acknowledges outstanding achievement in the scholarship and teaching of its tenured faculty through its ten endowed professorships.

 The Bojan Hamlin Jennings Chair in the Natural Sciences is awarded to a distinguished tenured faculty of Chemistry, Biology, Physics or Geology normally possessing the rank of full professor.

-The Mary Heuser Chair in the Arts is open to full-time tenured members of the Wheaton Faculty in Music, Theater, Art, and Creative Writing.
+The Mary Heuser Chair in the Arts was established in 1996 in honor of Mary Heuser, Emerita Professor of Art.
+This Chair recognizes outstanding teaching and research in the arts at Wheaton and is open to full-time tenured members of the Wheaton Faculty in Music, Theater, Art, and Creative Writing.

 Dorothy Reed Williams Professorship in the Social Sciences (established in 1994)

 The Dorothy Reed Williams Professorship in the Social Sciences recognizes a member of the Social Sciences faculty with high standards of scholarship and teaching who encourages his or her students to use their talents in service to the community and the society in which they live.
 The Williams Professorship is open to a tenured member of the Social Sciences faculty.

 Jane Oxford Keiter ’64 Endowed Professorship (established in 1996)

 The Jane Oxford Keiter ’64 Endowed Professorship is awarded to a senior member of the Wheaton faculty in the Humanities or Social Sciences for outstanding teaching and research that strengthens Wheaton’s traditional liberal arts curriculum and reinforces its commitment to scholarship and creative teaching.